Skip to main content

 provider_request_rejected

 HTTP: 422.
 The merchant's payment provider rejected the request as invalid before any money movement was attempted — this is neither a card decline (provider_charge_failed, 402) nor a transient outage (provider_unavailable, 502).
-It is a permanent request-validation failure: retrying the identical body will fail again.
+It is a permanent request-validation failure: retrying the identical body will fail again, and because the buyer's card was never the problem, sending them for a different card fails identically.
 Inspect the fields a provider most commonly constrains beyond our own schema — currency (must be enabled on the merchant's provider account), amount (within the provider's minimum/maximum for that currency), and any statement-descriptor or metadata values (provider length/character limits) — then retry with corrected values.
 If every charge on this merchant fails this way, the merchant's provider configuration is likely incomplete; capture the X-Request-Id and escalate.
 Not retriable as-is.

 internal_error